David Dean Shulman: Life and work

 In 1967, on graduating from Waterloo high school, he won a National Merit Scholarship, and emigrated to Israel, where he enrolled at Hebrew University of Jerusalem.
 He graduated in 1971 with a B.A. degree in Islamic History, specializing in Arabic.
 His interest in Indian studies was inspired by a friend, the English economic historian Daniel Sperber, and later by the philologist, and expert in Semitic languages, Chaim Rabin.
 He served in the Israel Defense Forces, and was called up to serve in the Israeli invasion of Lebanon in 1982: the medic skills he learned during his army service have proved useful in treating Palestinians injured by settler violence.

-He gained his doctorate in Tamil and Sanskrit (This was not for any work authored in Tamil or Sanskrit, he does not write in Tamil or Sanskrit.), with a dissertation on 'The Mythology of the Tamil Saiva Talapuranam' (which involved field work in Tamil Nadu) at the School of Oriental and African Studies, University of London (1972–1976) under John Ralston Marr.
+He gained his doctorate in Tamil and Sanskrit with a dissertation on 'The Mythology of the Tamil Saiva Talapuranam' (which involved field work in Tamil Nadu) at the School of Oriental and African Studies, University of London (1972–1976) under John Ralston Marr.
 He was appointed instructor, then lecturer in the department of Indian Studies and Comparative Religion at Hebrew University, and became a full professor in 1985.
 He was a MacArthur Fellow from 1987 to 1992.

 In 1988, he was elected member of the Israel Academy of Sciences and Humanities.
 He was later elected to the American Philosophical Society in 2015.
 He was Director of the Jerusalem Institute of Advanced Studies for six years (1992–1998) as well as Director of The Martin Buber Society of Fellows.
 He actively supports the Clay Sanskrit Library, for which he is preparing, with Yigal Bronner, a forthcoming volume.
 He has served as a Humanities jury member for the Infosys Prize from 2019.